Facultad de Ciencias, Universidad de Valparaíso

 Fax: (56-32) 250 8027

 Pasaje Harrington 287.
 Valparaíso, Chile.

-Mathematical Modelling of Neuron Behaviour
+Mathematical Modelling of Neuron Behavior

 Neurons and neural networks show a complex behavior due to the high non-linearity of their responses to different stimuli.
 Much of what we currently understand about this behavior has come from the mathematical modeling of the different processes taking place in the cell membrane.
-The analysis of dynamical systems that arise from the physical and chemical principles underlying the transmission of electrical signals in living organisms has been a great aid in the understanding of experimental data, and is also a whole research field on its own.
+The analysis of dynamical systems that arise from the physical and chemical principles underlying the transmission of electrical signals in living organisms, has been a great aid in the understanding of experimental data, and is also a whole research field on its own.

 - Channel noise in neurons: Through mathematical modeling and analysis, we want to understand the diverse effects that ion channel stochasticity has on neural excitability.

 - Xu K., Maidana JP, Caviedes M, Quero D, Aguirre P and Orio P. (2017).
 Hyperpolarization-activated current induces period-doubling cascades and chaos in a cold thermoreceptor model.
 Front.
 Comput.
 Neurosci.
 11:12.

 - González A., Ugarte G., Restrepo C., Herrera G., Piña R., Gómez-Sánchez JA., Pertusa M., Orio P. and Madrid R. (2017).
 Role of the excitability brake potassium current IKD in cold allodynia induced by chronic peripheral nerve injury.
 J Neurosci 8 February 2017, 3553-16; doi:10.1523/JNEUROSCI.3553-16.2017